-Icon name: bookmark documents favorite file rating star
+Icon name: Bookmark documents favorite file rating star icon

 Set name: File Documents Vol3